 In conclusion, you can see that the timing of when you take your supplements can significantly affect the way in which your body can absorb and utilize your nutrients.
 While bedtime may be the most convenient option, it may be worth setting some reminders on your phone (e.g. using a Vitamin Reminder phone app) or refrigerator to ensure that you get the full benefits from your supplements throughout the day.

 What are your thoughts?
 What supplements do you take?
 Do you have questions about my daily supplement protocol?
 Do you think supplements are a waste of time?
-Leave your questions, comments and feedback below the infographic!
+Leave your questions, comments and feedback below!